Concessionary travel for people aged 60+ or with a disability

 Your companion is entitled to travel for free if you meet one of the following criteria:

-If you receive Attendance Allowance, the daily living component of Personal Independence Payment, Disability Living Allowance under the higher/middle rate of care or live in a care or residential home or hospital, you'll need a letter to confirm your elegibility.
+If you receive Attendance Allowance, the daily living component of Personal Independence Payment, Disability Living Allowance under the higher/middle rate of care or live in a care or residential home or hospital, you'll need a letter to confirm your eligibility.
 For details on getting your letter, please contact the Disability benefits helpline.

 If you are registered blind, please provide a copy of your blind registration certificate.